-While there are many challenges for the older generation, it seems that mind games within a relationship are not such an issue with the vast majority (83%) of separated, divorced or widowed respondents in some form of relationship agreeing or strongly agreeing that, at their age, they have never been more comfortable with what they want from a partner.
+While many challenges seem to arise for older generations it seems that mind games within a relationship are not such an issue with the vast majority (83%) of separated, divorced or widowed respondents nationally who are in some form of relationship agreeing or strongly agreeing that at their age they have never been more comfortable with what they want from a partner.

 "It seems that Australian seniors are very aware of how quickly time flies as demonstrated by the directness with which they communicate with partners.
 They value these close relationships and are not afraid to ask for what they want.
-This runs counter to a common perception that they are afraid to ask for help from the wider society when in need.
+This runs counter to a common perception that they are afraid to ask for help from the wider society when in need of help.
 This is especially important to remember when we consider that there are those who unfortunately don't have partners to speak with," said Mr Hovell.